Advertisements

 Keeping the hand in elevated position helps in relieving oedema

-c) Compression: Using crepe bandage or compressive garments optimum pressure is applied.
+c) Compression: Using crepe bandages or compressive garments, optimum pressure is applied.

 Pain Control